-Housing Authority of Monroe County is a public housing agency in Stroudsburg, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 25th, 2019, Housing Authority of Monroe County has 1 waiting lists that are open now or opening soon.
+Housing Authority of Monroe County is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of January 21st, 2022, Housing Authority of Monroe County has 2 waiting lists that are open now or opening soon.

 Housing Authority of Monroe County serves Monroe County.